Protect Local Control

 Tennessee

 Many workplaces in Tennessee are smokefree as of October 1, 2007.
-The law was a big step forward for public health by protect many workers, but unfortunately the law exempts workplaces with four or fewer employees, and any restaurant or bar that chooses to prohibit people under age 21 at all times.
+The law was a step forward for public health by protect many workers, but unfortunately the law exempts workplaces with four or fewer employees, and any restaurant or bar that chooses to prohibit people under age 21 at all times.
 Read Tennessee's smokefree law.

 To report a violation, call 1-800-293-8228 or fill out an online form.